-Before you can define the boundaries of the guard zone, you must enable a guard zone (Enabling a Guard Zone).
+Before you can define the boundaries of the guard zone, you must enable a guard zone (Enabling a Guard Zone, page 24).

-You can define a circular guard zone that completely encompasses your boat.
+You can define a circular guard zone that completely surrounds your boat.

-- 1 From the sentry screen, select Menu > Radar Menu > Sentry Setup > Adjust Guard Zone > Adjust Guard Zone > Circle. - 2 Select the location of the outer guard zone circle. - 3 Select the location of the inner guard zone circle to define the width of the guard zone.
+- 1 From a radar screen, select Menu > Radar Options > Adjust Guard Zone > Adjust Guard Zone > Circle. - 2 Select the location of the outer guard zone circle. - 3 Select the location of the inner guard zone circle to define the width of the guard zone.